 The President signed into law the Intercountry Adoption Universal Accreditation Act of 2012 (UAA) that went into effect on July 14, 2014.
 The impact of the UAA is wide-reaching: formerly, adoption service providers had to be accredited or approved to be permitted to provide adoption services in Convention cases only.
 Many intercountry adoptions, however, are orphan process cases between the United States and countries not party to the Hague Adoption Convention.
 The UAA extended the protections of the IAA and its uniform accreditation standards of ethical practice to orphan process cases, placing all adoption service providers under the same ethical standards.
 Please refer to guidance on grandfathered cases to understand which cases may not be subject to the UAA.
 UAA FAQs

-To carry out accreditation functions, the Department of State designated the Intercountry Adoption Accreditation and Maintenance Entity as an accrediting entity (AE).
-The AE evaluates whether applicants for accreditation and approval are in substantial compliance with the standards in the federal accreditation regulations.
-After a rigorous review of each applicant’s written policies and procedures and following on-site meetings with each applicant’s leadership, staff, and local stakeholders, the AE arrives at a decision to accredit or approve by using a Department approved substantial compliance system (SCS) (22 CFR Part 96.27).
+To carry out accreditation functions, the Department of State designated the Intercountry Adoption Accreditation and Maintenance Entity and the Center for Excellence in Adoption Services as accrediting entities (AEs).
+The AEs evaluate whether applicants for accreditation and approval are in substantial compliance with the standards in the federal accreditation regulations.
+After a rigorous review of each applicant’s written policies and procedures and following on-site meetings with each applicant’s leadership, staff, and local stakeholders, the AEs arrive at a decision to accredit or approve by using a Department approved substantial compliance system (SCS) (22 CFR Part 96.27).
 The SCS establishes a weighting of relative importance for each accreditation standard in 22 CFR Part 96, Subpart F and levels of possible compliance with those standards.
 In addition, the SCS provides a means for rating compliance with each standard and arriving at a final determination of substantial compliance with the standards as a whole.
 Applicants for accreditation or approval should strive to be in full compliance with every applicable standard and must demonstrate full compliance with designated mandatory standards.
 Similarly, applicants must demonstrate full or substantial compliance with all critical standards and substantial or partial compliance with foundational standards.
 Substantial compliance with the standards as a whole is determined on the basis of a formula taking into account the applicant’s compliance ratings for each applicable standard.

 If an organization or individual applies for accreditation/approval and fails to receive it, it can apply again at a later date.